tayganr/purviewlab/modules/module17.md

 ## 1. Create an Asset Type

 An **asset type** is a template definition for a particular type of  asset.
-For example, you may create an asset type called `Parent Company` which might have attributes such as `Industry` and `Founded`.
+For example, you may create an asset type called `Parent Company` with asset type specific attributes such as `Industry` and `Founded`.
 Once the asset type for Parent Company has been created, we can then create business assets of that type (*instances of parent company*).
-For Example, an instance of parent company might be `XYZ Inc`, who specialize in the `Manufacturing` industry, and was founded in `1985`.
+For example, an instance of parent company might be `XYZ Inc`, who specialize in the `Manufacturing` industry, and was founded in `1985`.

 > :bulb: **Did you know?**
 >